ansible/team-devtools/docs/guides/calver-transition.md

 patch releases may happen more often as needed.
 We will also make releases at least once every three months for each project.

-Releases will still split out features and removals by category, including minor and major features, announced deprecations, and removed features.
+Releases will still split out changes by category, including new features, bugfixes, documentation updates, announced deprecations, and removed features.

 One of the things we are bringing with this change is an emphasis on fewer breaking changes / more emphasis on deprecation cycles and overlapping features.